-DELIVERY Face-to-face Face-to-face, Distance learning, etc. 1 466 10 1466 USE OF INFORMATION AND Use of ICT in teaching COMMUNICATIONS TECHNOLOGY Use of ICT in laboratory educati on Use of ICT in teaching, laboratory education, communication with students Use of ICT in communication wi th the students TEACHING METHODS Activity Semester workload The manner and methods of teaching are Lectures 21 described in detail.
+DELIVERY Face-to-face Face-to-face, Distance learning, etc. 1400 to 1400 USE OF INFORMATION AND Use of ICT in teaching COMMUNICATIONS TECHNOLOGY Use of ICT in laboratory educati on Use of ICT in teaching, laboratory education, communication with students Use of ICT in communication wi th the students TEACHING METHODS Activity Semester workload The manner and methods of teaching are Lectures 21 described in detail.
 Lectures, seminars, laboratory practice, Supervision of assignments 18 fieldwork, study and analysis of bibliography, Doing assignments 36 tutorials, placements, clinical practice, art workshop, interactive teaching, educational visits, project, essay writing, artistic creativity, etc. The student's study hours for each learning activity are given as well as the hours of non- directed study according to the principles of the ECTS Course total 75 hours STUDENT PERFORMANCE EVALUATION Progress during semester.
-Description of the evaluation procedure All projects are presented at the end of semester and a Language of evaluation, methods of debate and a critical presentation follows. evaluation, summative or conclusive, multiple choice questionnaires, short-answer questions, open-ended questions, problem solving, written work, essay/report, oral examination, public presentation, laboratory work, clinical examination of patient, art interpretation, other
+Description of the evaluation procedure All projects are presented at the end of semester and a Language of evaluation, methods of debate and a critical presentation follows. evaluation, summative or conclusive, multiple choice question onnaires, short-answer qu estions, open-ended q uestions, problem solving, written work, essay/ report, oral examination, , public presentation, laboratory work, clinical examination other of patient, art interpr etation,